Keke Geladze

-Ekaterine Giorgis asuli Geladze (1856/1858 – 4 June 1937), commonly known as "Keke", was the mother of Joseph Stalin.
+Ekaterine Giorgis asuli Geladze (1856/1858 – 4 June 1937) was the mother of Joseph Stalin.
+She was commonly known as Keke.

 Born into a family of peasants outside of Gori, in modern Georgia, she married Besarion Jughashvili, a cobbler, and had three sons; only the youngest, Ioseb, lived.
-Besarion would leave the family, leaving Geladze to raise her son.
-Deeply religious, she wanted Ioseb to become a priest, working as a seamstress in Gori in order to pay for his education.
+Besarion left the family, leaving Geladze to raise her son.
+Deeply religious, she wanted Ioseb to become a priest, working as a seamstress in Gori to pay for his education.
 Geladze remained in Gori when Ioseb moved to the Tbilisi Spiritual Seminary, and stayed there until his rise to power in the Soviet Union as Joseph Stalin.
-In her older age Geladze lived in Tbilisi, the capital city of Georgia; while Stalin wrote to her, he visited rarely, with the last visit in 1935.
+In her old age Geladze lived in Tbilisi, the capital city of Georgia; while Stalin wrote to her, he rarely visited, with the last visit in 1935.
 She died in 1937, and was buried in the Mtatsminda Pantheon in Tbilisi.

 Early life

 Geladze was born to a family of Georgian Orthodox Christian serfs in Gambareuli near Gori in either 1856 or 1858.
 Her father, Giorgi (or Glakha) Geladze, was either a bricklayer or potter, and was a serf belonging to Prince Ivane Amilakhvari.
 He died around the time of Geladze's birth, though her mother Melania ensured that Geladze learned to read and write, which was unusual for women at the time.
 She had two brothers: Giorgi (Gio) and Sandala.
 Melania died while Geladze was young, leaving the children to be raised by Melania's brother, who moved them into Gori around 1864, when serfs were emancipated in the Caucasus (they had been freed in Russia in 1861).